HansSeidel/CGSE/README.md

 At this point the normals aren't working correct and the texture uniform array doesn't get assigned.
 **(v1.2)** - Unluckly, the mouse input is handled by callbackfunction.
 This leads out of many reasons to a splitted implemtation of the PlayerController and the camera inputs.
+**(v1.3)** - At this point most parts of the program which had been working, didn't work anymore.
+Unluckly, their was either an error message by visual Stuidios as well as an error message by the openGL macros which have been added inside the renderer.h file.
+The component inside the sceen disappeared and any debugging failed.
+The problem could not be found and solved.
+**(v1.4)**